yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

 2. In the second iteration, I divided the mask into two - the ```vertical line```.
 Here, I wrote a condition on the steering such that if we have more features on the right than on the left then turn left else turn right.
 However, notice that the object in the background can still **bias** the system.

-3. In the 3rd try, I created a ```Region of Interest (ROI)``` - black rectangle - such that we only want to detect features within our ROI.
+3. On the 3rd try, I created a ```Region of Interest (ROI)``` - black rectangle - such that we only want to detect features within our ROI.
 Now, the object in the background is no longer a problem.

 4. Finally, I modified the code such that only the features in the ROI will be displayed.
 I am also calculating the ```sum of vector magnitudes``` in both halves.
 Below is the code: